 - Cognitive skills

 The level and depth of your learning gradually increases as you work through the qualification.
 You’ll be supported throughout by the OU’s unique style of teaching and assessment – which includes a personal tutor to guide and comment on your work; top quality course texts; elearning resources like podcasts, interactive media and online materials; tutorial groups and community forums.

 Read the detailed learning outcomes here

-On successfully completing this undergraduate course, you’ll be awarded a certificate of higher education.
-The exact title of your certificate will depend on your second subject:
+On successfully completing this course, we’ll award you our Certificate of Higher Education in Computing & IT and a second subject.
+The title of your certificate will show your second subject:

 - Certificate of Higher Education in Computing & IT and Business